wgd3/full-stack-todo/README.md

 ## Demo

-As part of the [Deployment Blog Post](https://thefullstack.engineer/full-stack-development-series-part-6-application-deployment-and-ci-cd/) I added a small overview on deploying this application stack to Render.io.
+As part of the [Deployment Blog Post](https://thefullstack.engineer/full-stack-development-series-part-6-application-deployment-and-ci-cd/) I added a small overview on deploying this application stack to Render.
 Both the UI and the REST API docs can be found here:

 | Application |                                             |
 | ----------- | ------------------------------------------- |